Aug 18, 2026

 FAQ

-The stomach does not produce enzymes specifically for carbohydrate digestion; that process begins in the mouth with salivary amylase and continues in the small intestine with pancreatic enzymes.
-The stomach primarily focuses on the chemical breakdown of proteins and fats through its unique acidic environment.
+The stomach does not produce enzymes specifically for carbohydrate digestion.
+Most carbohydrate breakdown begins in the mouth with salivary amylase and is completed in the small intestine by pancreatic enzymes.
+The stomach primarily focuses on breaking down proteins and certain fats.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.